 Help navigating treatment: Nurse coordinators work with you to arrange an endoscopy for diagnosis, for example, or to prepare you for surgery.
 You can focus on your health.

 Access to other specialists: Because we are a university medical center, you have access to any specialist you may need.
 If your treatment requires taking out a large section of tissue, for example, plastic surgeons can join the procedure to make repairs.

 Ostomy support: If you need surgery, you may need a colostomy, a procedure that creates an opening (stoma) in your belly to eliminate stool.
 Sometimes the stoma is temporary while intestines heal.
 Our team includes nurses with special training to help you adjust, overcome fears and enjoy a high quality of life.

 The latest technology and techniques

 Expert surgical techniques: We offer you minimally invasive methods for less pain and faster healing.
 Our endoscopic methods need no external incision.
 Our laparoscopic techniques use only small incisions.
 We can remove tumors in difficult-to-reach areas.
 We are also skilled at sparing nerves and tissue needed for sexual, bladder and bowel function.

 Precise treatment: The Knight Cancer Institute is a pioneer in image-guided radiation therapy to target cancer while sparing healthy tissue.
 We are also the only program in Oregon with a system to deliver one-dose radiation therapy during surgery.

-> Superior imaging: We offer advanced imaging and expertise to pinpoint the cancer and plan your treatment.
-Our interventional endoscopists (gastroenterologists with specialized training) do hundreds of these procedures a year:
+Superior imaging: We offer advanced imaging and expertise to pinpoint the cancer and plan your treatment.
+Our doctors do hundreds of these procedures a year:

-> - Endoscopic ultrasound: This uses sound waves to produce high-definition images.
+- Endoscopic ultrasound: This uses sound waves to produce high-definition images.
 This type of imaging shows multiple layers so we can see the cancer’s depth.